CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-The newly deactivated coupon object if the call succeeded.
+The deactivated coupon id if the call succeeded.
 Otherwise, this call returns an error, such as if the coupon has been deleted.

 <aside class="notice">
 The error code used when you fail to deactive the coupon is <a href="#4311">4311</a>